 Some of the reasons why your laptop camera is not working may include but are not limited to:

-As you all know, the Internet is the most fundamental medium of communication any time you find yourself to turn on camera on Mac for a video call.
+As you all know, the Internet is the most fundamental medium of communication any time you find yourself to turn on the camera on Mac for a video call.
 The Internet connects the applications that require to use the camera with other users on the other side.

 Unfortunately, most of us overlook this aspect.
-You might forget to check your Internet connectivity because you are in a hurry and at times it is poor connection.
+You might forget to check your Internet connectivity because you are in a hurry and at times it is a poor connection.